txjohnny5/Tom-Demark-Indicator/README.md

 current price information before running.
 I recommend sourcing the data from [here](https://coinmarketcap.com/currencies/bitcoin/historical-data/).

-To use this software, place all files in this repository into a common directory, set it as your current working directory, then run TD_plotter.py.
+To use this software, place all files in this repository into a common directory, set it as your current working directory, then launch TD_plotter.py.